tasmota/docs/docs/Upgrading.md

 ```haskell
 Upgrade 1
 ```
 Wait for the upgrade process to complete and check the Tasmota version.
-If in console you can use `Status 2`.
+In console you can use `Status 2`.

 ### Using Device Button

-Devices with a built in button (the one used to put your device into [flash mode](installation/Hardware-Preparation.md#programming-mode)) can initiate OTA upgrade with it.
+Devices with a built in button (the one used to put your device into [flash mode](Getting-Started#programming-mode)) can initiate OTA upgrade with it.

 7 short presses of the button will start OTA download of firmware using the Ota Url.
 Device LED is lit during the update.